 Avoid traveling if you have an ear infection or are suffering from a very bad cold or flu.
 If you must travel, consider the following:

-Drink plenty of liquids, preferably non-carbonated water and fruit juice.
+- Drink plenty of liquids, preferably non-carbonated water and fruit juice.

-Use nose drops half an hour before takeoff and landing.
+- Use nose drops half an hour before takeoff and landing.

-Suck on candy or chew gum during takeoff and landing.
+- Suck on candy or chew gum during takeoff and landing.